Junior ROTC cadets pinned to lead, cleared to soar

 |0

-This work, Junior ROTC cadets pinned to lead, cleared to soar [Image 3 of 3], by Christian Raterman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Junior ROTC cadets pinned to lead, cleared to soar, by Laisa Leao, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.